Tri-Hybrid Multi-User Precoding Using Pattern-Reconfigurable Antennas: Fundamental Models and Practical Algorithms: Simulation Results

 \subsection{Simulation Setup}

-To assess performance of our developed models and precoding algorithms in realistic scenarios, we generate the multi-user channels using ray-tracing simulation, as illustrated in Fig.~\ref{fig_RT}.
+To assess system performance in realistic scenarios, we generate the multi-user channels using ray-tracing simulation, as illustrated in Fig.~\ref{fig_RT}.
 The \ac{BS} is equipped with a $10 \times 10$ half-wavelength spaced antenna array.
-Three \acp{UE} are deployed in the scene, each configured with a $2 \times 2$ half-wavelength spaced antenna array.
-The ray-tracing simulations are carried out using Sionna RT in an example environment based on the area around the Frauenkirche in Munich, Germany~\cite{sionna}.
+Three users are deployed in the scene, each configured with a $2 \times 2$ half-wavelength spaced antenna array.
+The ray-tracing simulations are carried out using Sionna RT in an environment based on the area around the Frauenkirche in Munich, Germany~\cite{sionna}.
 To accurately capture spatial characteristics, we perform per-antenna ray tracing, allowing the channel parameters for each antenna element to be independently simulated.
 The simulation includes both \ac{LoS} paths and \ac{NLoS} paths with up to triple-bounce reflections, as shown in Fig.~\ref{fig_RT}.
 From these simulations, we extract the complex channel gains, propagation delays, \acp{AoD}, and \acp{AoA} for each per-antenna link.
-These parameters are then used to construct the wireless channel according to~\eqref{eq:genChan}, and to compute the effective channels as defined in~\eqref{eq:Heff1} and~\eqref{eq:Heff2}.
+These parameters are then used to construct the wireless channel according to~\eqref{eq:genChan}, and to compute the effective channels as defined in~\eqref{eq:Heff1} and~\eqref{eq:Heff2}. {Our simulations begin with perfect channel state information (CSI), while the evaluation under imperfect CSI will be incorporated in a future revised version of this manuscript due to space limitations.}